Caesar (enslaved man): Biography

-Caesar died in 1852, aged 115, according to the inscription on his marble tombstone, in the state of New York.
+Caesar died in 1852, aged 115, according to the inscription on his marble tombstone.
 Currently, no contemporary evidence that can verify his age has been found.
 Only his year of death is certain.
 The only evidence from Caesar's lifetime about his age is the 1850 census, which lists him as 110-year-old "Cesar Nicholls".
 If his recorded age is correct, he would not only be one of the earliest-born people ever photographed (surpassing Conrad Heyer, John Adams and other such claimants), he would be one of the longest-lived people in the history of the United States.